Supercharge Ultrasonics for your Practice

 Ultrasonic is for More Than Just Scaling

 Ultrasonics is an incredible tool for dentistry.
 While historically associated with scaling tasks, our advances in ultrasonics provide a revolutionary combination of precision and safety for a variety of dental procedures.
 Ultrasonics can cut hard tissue such as bone and dentin, and yet remove bacterial biofilm without damaging soft tissue.
-At Helse we focus on three areas of Ultrasonic use.
+At Helse we focus on four areas of Ultrasonic use.

 Ultrasonics excel in many aspects of Root Canal procedures allowing doctors to provide a level of care that is nearly impossibly with files and points alone.